Optimality conditions and Lipschitz stability for non-smooth semilinear elliptic optimal control problems with sparse controls: Introduction

-The main aim of this paper is to derive the first-order optimality conditions and explicit second-order (necessary and sufficient) optimality conditions for \eqref{eq:P}; see \cref{thm:1st-OS,thm:2nd-OS-nec-explicit,thm:2nd-OS-suf-explicit} below.
+The main aim of this paper is to derive the first-order optimality conditions, explicit second-order (necessary and sufficient) optimality conditions, and the stability of local minimizers of \eqref{eq:P}; see \cref{thm:1st-OS,thm:2nd-OS-nec-explicit,thm:2nd-OS-suf-explicit,thm:stability-Lipschitz} below.
 To achieve this goal, we first obtain $C$-stationarity conditions by following a regularization scheme \cite{Barbu1984}; see, also \cite{Constantin2018,MeyerSusu2017,ClasonNhuRosch}, where the associated adjoint state and multipliers are proven to be uniquely determined for any local optimal control under the assumption that the level sets at $\tau_i$, $1 \leq i \leq K$, of the considered optimal state have measure zero, see \cref{thm:1st-OS} and \cref{cor:projections} below.
 In order to derive the second-order optimality conditions, we follow \cite{ClasonNhuRosch2020} to introduce the curvature functional $Q$ of the smooth component $F$ in the objective and then combine with the technique in \cite{CasasHerzogWachsmuth2012}.
-Under the following assumption on the structure of mentioned state $\bar y$:
+Under the following assumption on the structure of the mentioned state $\bar y$ (depending on the parameter $\kappa$):

 with some constant $c_s >0$, \cref{prop:Q-weak2subder} below shows that the curvature functional is identical to the strong second subderivative of $F$ introduced in \cite[Def.~3.2]{WachsmuthWachsmuth2022}.
 (Here $\lambda^d$ stands for the $d$-dimensional Lebesgue measure and when $d=N$, we simply write $dx := d\lambda^N(x)$.)
-A second-order Taylor type expansion then gives the second-order conditions for \eqref{eq:P} after proving some key technique limits.
-Finally, under a more restricted condition on the structure of $\bar y$ as follows
+A second-order Taylor type expansion then gives the second-order conditions for \eqref{eq:P} after proving some key technical limits.
+Finally, under a more restrictive condition on the structure of $\bar y$ as follows

 an explicit formulation of the curvature functional $Q$ is established and contains the integral on $(N-1)$-dimensional manifolds (see \cref{thm:Q-explicit-form}).
 Consequently, we derive, respectively, the corresponding second-order necessary and sufficient optimality conditions in the explicit form as follows: